 At TreePeople we have the privilege to work in a beautiful natural environment.
 We are located in 45-acre Coldwater Canyon Park on Mulholland Drive in the Santa Monica Mountains, offering nature trails and experiential education.

-We welcome you to come explore on your own, or join us for a free Drought Solutions and Native Plants Tour every Saturday at 10:00 a.m.
 Whether you're taking a hike and enjoying the serenity of the trees, picnicking with family or friends, or attending with your school group, we hope you'll be renewed and inspired.
 Of course, one of the best ways to enjoy our park is as a volunteer.

-Film and Photo Shoots
+Venue Rentals and Film & Photo Shoots

 The TreePeople Conference Center